955xiaoSu/Trusted-transmission-based-on-PGP/README.md

 the `client_send.py` according to your requirement.

 We also want to containerize the client and server code into separate Docker containers.
-To help you with this, we have prepared a script called build_docker.sh that you can use to build the containers when needed.
+To help you with this, we have prepared a prototype script called `build_and_execute_client.sh && build_and_execute_server.sh` that you can use to build the docker containers when needed.

 By the way, If you encouter the network error, maybe you can try `tcpdump -i <Network Adaptor> -w <output file>`, and then analyze the output file in Wireshark to find the problem.

-For convenience, we pass the process of generating and exchanging keys between client and server, but we provide interface for generating keys which you can find in `sigh_hash.py` -> `generateKeys()`.
+For convenience, we pass the process of generating and exchanging keys between client and server, but we do provide interface for generating keys which you can find in `sigh_hash.py` -> `generateKeys()`.

 Be careful, you should allocate enough memory for the server, because the server will handle large files when decompressing.
 Otherwise, you may receive a SIGKILL signal like the following: